dishait/vite-auto-import-resolvers/README_EN.md

 ## Inspire 🐳

-The `resolvers` comes from the `issue` discussion of `unplugin auto import` 👉 [How should I auto import composition functions](https://github.com/antfu/unplugin-auto-import/issues/76)。
+The `resolvers` comes from the `issue` discussion of `unplugin-auto-import` 👉 [How should I auto import composition functions](https://github.com/antfu/unplugin-auto-import/issues/76)。

 <br />